Milesq/nyxt/Readme.md

 Now you may be asking "how does Nyxt connect to the database?"

-Answer: If your app is using db, you must change index.php a little bit and provide db connector as the first argument of constructor of \Nyxt\Base
+Answer: If your app is using db, you must change index.php a little and provide db connector as the first argument of constructor of \Nyxt\Base

 E.g.

 ```php
 $framework = new \Nyxt\Base(function() {
     return new PDO("mysql:host=localhost;dbname=test", "username", "pass");